 First, for this tutorial we are using tongue and groove boards.
 I ordered shiplap boards but got tongue and groove.
 I know the company would have gladly exchanged them, but we did not notice until we got home.
 It is about an hour drive one way, so, we decided to use the tongue and groove.
 Besides, we get the same look as using shiplap boards.

-About a year and half ago, two, I started hanging shiplap on the hallway walls.
+About a year and half ago, two, I started installing shiplap on the hallway walls.
 I got halfway finished when we started the process of moving our home.
 Then, I needed to meet a deadline, so my husband, Timothy, stepped in to hang shiplap while I took a video and photographed the process for my readers.

-The hallway in our prefabricated mobile home is just over 16′ long and 39″ wide.
+The hallway in our mobile home is just over 16′ long and 39″ wide.
 We have three bedrooms and one bathroom on this end of the home.

 Step 1: Remove Sheetrock